Mark Cuban: Investments in startups

 In 2005, Cuban invested in Brondell Inc., a San Francisco startup making a high-tech toilet seat called a Swash that works like a bidet but mounts on a standard toilet.
 "People tend to approach technology the same way, whether it's in front of them, or behind them", Cuban joked.
 He also invested in Goowy Media Inc., a San Diego Internet software startup.
 In April 2006, Sirius Satellite Radio announced that Cuban would host his own weekly radio talk show, Mark Cuban's Radio Maverick.
 However, the show has not materialized.

 In July 2006, Cuban financed Sharesleuth.com, a website created by former St. Louis Post-Dispatch investigative reporter Christopher Carey to uncover fraud and misinformation in publicly traded companies.
 Experimenting with a new business model for making online journalism financially viable, Cuban disclosed that he would take positions in the shares of companies mentioned in Sharesleuth.com in advance of publication.
 Business and legal analysts questioned the appropriateness of shorting a stock before making public pronouncements which are likely to result in losses in that stock's value.
 Cuban insisted that the practice is legal in view of full disclosure.

 In April 2007, Cuban partnered with Mascot Books to publish his first children's book, Let's Go, Mavs!.
 In November 2011, he wrote a 30,000-word e-book (60 to 120 pages), How to Win at the Sport of Business: If I Can Do It, You Can Do It, which he described as "a way to get motivated".

-In October 2008, Cuban started Bailoutsleuth.com as a grassroots, online portal for oversight over the U.S. government's $700 billion "bailout" of financial institutions.
+In October 2008, Cuban started Bailoutsleuth.com as a "non-profit, non-partisan investigative reporting site" for oversight of the U.S. government's $700 billion "bailout" of financial institutions.
 It no longer exists as a website.